badlogic/heissepreise/README.md

 A terrible grocery price search "app".
 Fetches data from big Austrian grocery chains daily and lets you search them.
 See <https://heisse-preise.io>.

-The project consists of a trivial NodeJS Express server responsible for fetching the product data, massaging it, and serving it to the front end (see `server.js`).
-The front end is a least-effort vanilla HTML/JS app (see sources in `site/`).
+The project consists of a trivial NodeJS Express server responsible for fetching the product data, massaging it, and serving it to the front-end (see `server.js`).
+The front-end is a least-effort vanilla HTML/JS app (see sources in `site/`).

 ## Requirements